top of page

 About

-Additionally, participants are invited to attend a live lecture on Thursday, August 1st with the author, Eric Gansworth, at 3:30pm at the Hall of Philosophy on the Chautauqua Institution grounds.
+Additionally, participants are invited to attend a live lecture on Thursday, July 17th 2025 at 3:30 pm with the author, Elizabeth Camarillo Gutierrez, at the Hall of Philosophy on the Chautauqua Institution grounds.
 This day has been designated as “Chautauqua County Day” at the Institution, and all Chautauqua County residents are eligible for free admission and parking.
 Information on how to order complimentary gate and parking passes for this event will be posted in the coming weeks at chqcounty.chq.org.

 The YWCA of Jamestown and Chautauqua Institution are serving as lead organizations for this initiative.
 We are pleased to announce that this program is part of a community-wide effort.
 Please look for more information about participating at one of our partner organizations: